 It would be another five years before the United States and the West intervened against Serbia, and over a decade until anyone saw justice in an international tribunal.
 Meanwhile, televised genocide was a great mobilizing factor for extremists on all sides.
 Those watching would be forgiven for coming away with the conclusion that atrocities could be committed with impunity.
 So, if you wanted to prevent atrocities by the other side, the only way would be to beat them to it and crush them before they could crush you.

 The war marked a pivotal point in European history.
 Murderers and fascists were not only let off the hook but also glorified—live on television.
 With that precedent burned into the collective memory of a generation, the resurgence of European fascism writ large was only a matter of time.

-Azeem Ibrahim is a research professor at the Strategic Studies Institute at the U.S. Army War College and a director at the Center for Global Policy in Washington.
+Azeem Ibrahim is a director at the Center for Global Policy in Washington.
 Twitter: @azeemibrahim